The History of Intentional Expat

 Working with me

-If you”re considering working with me, you can learn more about the coaching services I offer.
+If you’re considering working with me, you can visit this page to learn more about the coaching services I offer.

-You can also schedule a free 30 minute consultation to find out if my coaching services would be a good fit for you:
+Ready to get started working together?
+You can set up a 1:1 coaching session with me or schedule a free 15-minute consultation to find out if my coaching services would be a good fit for you.